Senpai55/ARCore_FloodDemo_DepthAPI/README.md

 This AR Demo Project uses the ARCore Depth API samples to create an application that can flood a room with water.

-You can also drop robots into the water that float and can be rescued by throwing them life preeservers.
+You can also drop robots into the water that float and can be rescued by throwing them life preservers.

+View the video here: https://senpai55.github.io/ARCore_FloodDemo_DepthAPI/

 This project is based on "ARCore Depth Lab - Depth API Samples for Unity", which uses the ARCore Depth API.